Privacy Policy

 1.2.4.)
 What rights do you have regarding your data?

 You have the right to obtain information about the origin, recipient and purpose of your stored personal data free of charge at any time.
 You also have the right to request that this data be corrected or deleted.
 If you have given your consent to data processing, you can revoke this consent at any time for the future.
 You also have the right to request that the processing of your personal data be restricted under certain circumstances.
 You also have the right to lodge a complaint with the responsible supervisory authority.
+If you have any questions about this or other issues relating to data protection, you can contact us at any time using the address provided in the imprint.

 1.3.)
 Analysis tools and third-party tools

 When you visit this website, your surfing behavior may be statistically evaluated.
 This is done primarily with cookies and so-called analysis programs.
+Detailed information about these analysis programs can be found in the following privacy policy.

 2. Hosting and Content Delivery Networks (CDN)